 Surrogate teaching happens when students delegate teaching to other students.
 Often times this is done in graduate programs with graduate or Ph.D. students teaching classes of undergrads or their peers.
 An example would be if a graduate student of American literature teaches an introductory course to other graduates in the same program.

 Proctoring happens when pupils engage in one-to-one tutoring from peers who are at a similar or lower level than they are.
-This is often called peer-to-peer tutoring and is one of the most commonly seen form of tutoring in universities across the United States.
+This is often called peer-to-peer tutoring and is one of the most commonly seen forms of tutoring in universities across the United States.
 A peer tutor may be trained or even certified to work in a tutoring center.

 The goal of peer-to-peer tutoring is to master any particular area of study for both the tutor and the group of pupils.
 This can be seen when a student is self-paced, using guides, books and lectures only calling on the proctor to step in when necessary.

 Co-tutoring is similar to proctoring, but it is a bit more informal.
-Where as a proctor is elected to take on the role of the tutor to help one particular student, co-tutoring involves two pupils who work together to tutor each other in a shared discipline or area of study.
+Whereas a proctor is elected to take on the role of the tutor to help one particular student, co-tutoring involves two pupils who work together to tutor each other in a shared discipline or area of study.
 Sometimes co-tutoring can be formalized by an institution or university, and tutoring services will place students with others seeking the same type of help.
-This successful branch of tutoring allows students to encourage each other rather than one tutor or proctor lead another student in his or her learning.
+This successful branch of tutoring allows students to encourage each other rather than one tutor or proctor leading another student in his or her learning.